AssetOrbit

 4. Combination of Corrections: The pattern can be a combination of various corrective structures, allowing for flexibility in its formation.

-5. Alternation Principle: The structures of W and Y should be alternated, such as W being a Zig-Zag, Y being a Flat or Triangle, and vice versa.
+5. Alternation Principle: The structures of W and Y should be alternated, such as W being a zig-zag and Y being a flat or triangle, and vice versa.

 6. Subdivision within Legs: Elliott Wave theory’s fractal nature is evident in the smaller sub-waves found in each of its three legs (W, X, Y).